ruurdadema/dnssd/README.md

 ### MacOS

-XCode shold be installed
+XCode should be installed

 ### Windows

-This library needs the Bonjour SDK to work and expects it to be in the default install location _(ie C:\Program Files\Bonjour SDK)_
+This library needs the Bonjour SDK to work and expects it to be in the default install location (ie C:\Program Files\Bonjour SDK).

 ## Terminology around DNS Service Discovery